What Buyers and Sellers Need to Know

 A state licensed home appraiser will be selected by the lender to research the property and compare it to nearby homes that have sold in the last six months and are similar in size, age, construction and amenities.

-The appraisal differs from a Comparable Market Analysis (CMA), which is an estimate of your home’s value done by your REALTOR® to establish a listing or offer price.
-An appraiser will use similar methods in arriving at a property’s value, but they must also follow strict licensing and industry guidelines and adhere to Uniform Standards of Professional Appraisal Practices.
+The appraisal differs from a Comparable Market Analysis (CMA), which is an estimate of your home’s value done by Realtors® to establish a listing or offer price.
+The appraiser will use similar methods in arriving at a property’s value, but also follow strict licensing and industry guidelines and adhere to Uniform Standards of Professional Appraisal Practices.

 The appraisal process

 The appraiser will make an appointment to see the home and will take about 30 minutes to an hour to look over the property.
 The appraiser will measure the home, draw a representative floor plan, take photographs inside and out, and review the property’s condition, specific improvements and amenities.

 Seller’s can help the appraiser by providing a list of any improvements and remodeling projects since purchasing the home, along with an approximate dollar amount of each improvement.
 Keep in mind, however, that remodeling projects rarely bring a 100 percent return on investment, but a list will ensure the appraiser doesn’t overlook the upgrades or added features when comparing the home to others.

 The appraiser will then provide a written appraisal report to the buyer’s lender within a few days of visiting the property.

 In some cases (particularly if the buyer is obtaining a government backed loan) the lender may require additional repairs not negotiated as part of the purchase contract before they’ll lend money for the purchase.